Black women in the American music industry

-Introduction

 Before the Atlantic slave trade, African people would use music and performance in multiple ways such as, individual expression, historical memory, and ritual.
 During the enslavement of Africans in the United States, music became vital for the enslaved population.
 Singing, in particular, was essential for enslaved Africans.
 Slave songs, or negro spirituals, were often sung by enslaved Black women while they worked in fields, and in secret meeting places.

 Over time, Black people, especially Black women, became the backbone of music-making in early America and continue to have a significant impact on the music industry today.
 However, throughout history, Black women have often been denied the respect they deserve for their contributions to the music industry.
 Navigating the field with the layered identities of being both Black and female, Black women frequently experience misogynoir, which affects their experiences in the music world.
 This form of misogyny is rooted in stereotypes and prejudices about their demographic, influencing how Black women are treated and marketed in the industry.
 For example, Black women have often been labeled as difficult to get along with, which has positioned them in a constant state of comparison and competition, particularly in the eyes of the audience.

 Despite their significant contributions to American music and culture, the history of Black women in music is often forgotten or erased.
 In a male-dominated industry, many Black women have struggled to combat the belief that women cannot achieve the same level of success as men in the same field.
 In genres such as rap, jazz, blues, and R&B, Black women have had to work twice as hard as their male counterparts to achieve similar recognition, yet many still do not receive the acknowledgment they deserve.
 They are often overlooked or oversexualized to attract attention, regardless of their talent.